 Playing Against Type: Harlin hoped this movie would turn Geena Davis, an actress that had made her career on light romantic comedies, into an action star.
 It failed.

-Troubled Production: Michael Douglas conditioned his appearance on getting an equal amount of screen time as Davis.
-After be began to suspect the filmmakers were adding scenes for her without letting him know, he quit.
-As noted below, many other prominent male stars turned it down before Modine took the part.
+Michael Douglas conditioned his appearance on getting an equal amount of screen time as Davis.
+After he began to suspect the filmmakers were adding scenes for her without letting him know, he quit.
+Many other prominent male stars turned it down before Matthew Modine took the part.
 While it was partially a boon to the producers in that he actually knows how to fence, he was also not the first or even the 17th person you'd think of for an action-adventure swashbuckling male lead at the time.

 Due to the casting distractions, Harlin hadn't really been able to pay attention to the sets and production design.
 When he finally did, he didn't like any of it.
 It all had to be redesigned and rebuilt in a rather short time frame—and then the script had to be rewritten to accommodate the changes.
 Both had a lot to do with driving the film's budget way up.

-Oliver Reed had been cast in a minor role but had to be replaced after (surprise!) he got drunk and flashed Davis on the set.
+Oliver Reed had been cast as Mordechai "Fingers" Adams, but had to be replaced after (surprise!) he got drunk and flashed Davis on the set.
 By that time Davis and Harlin had lost any enthusiasm they had originally had for the project and were strictly in it because they were contractually obligated.
 And they were getting paid.

 Meryl Streep was also very, very close to playing the part of Morgan but had too much of a busy schedule to work it in.